stley/serverLog/README.md

 5. Compile the filterscript `serverLog.p` as retrieved.
 6. At your server's `config.json`, add `filterscripts/serverLog` as a `side_script`.
 7. Inside `scriptfiles` folder, create a new file `webhook.ini`
-8. Paste your Discord Webhook link (if you don't know how to create one, look [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)).
+8. Paste your Discord Webhook link inside `webhook.ini` (if you don't know how to create one, look [this guide](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)).
 Save the file.
 9. Run your server.
 It should instantly kick up and send some startup message into your discord channel.

 # Installation: As a main script module

 1. Remember to make sure you got both [PawnPlus v.1.5.1](https://github.com/IS4Code/PawnPlus/releases/tag/v1.5.1) and [pawn-requests v0.10.0](https://github.com/Southclaws/pawn-requests/releases/tag/0.10.0) includes and plugins in respective folders.
-2. Copy the contents of `gamemodes/` inside your main script.
+2. Copy the `modules/` inside your main script folder.
 This will put the module folder inside your main script folder.
 3. Edit your main script, add `#include "modules/serverLog/serverLog.p"`.
 From here on you can use the library functions to log your info.
 4. Make sure to call `discordInit()`, `discordExit()`, `serverLogInit()` and `serverLogExit()` in your main `OnGameModeInit()` and `OnGameModeExit()` script.\
 Example: